Iron-Rich Foods For Babies and Toddlers

 So there’s no reason kids can’t meet their iron requirements on a vegetarian diet, as long as it’s carefully planned.

 If your child doesn’t eat meat, plenty of iron-rich foods should be included in their diet and served with a source of vitamin C to increase absorption.
-Aim to include a variety of different iron-rich foods rather than sticking to the same two or three.

 Iron inhibitors